orogeny/lm-code-book-manager-api-ts/README.md

 npm test
 ```

-### Tasks

-Here are some tasks for you to work on:

-📘 Task 1: Implement the following User Story with tests.

-`User Story: As a user, I want to use the Book Manager API to delete a book using its ID`
+### User Story: As a user, I want to use the Book Manager API to delete a book using its ID

-📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way
-to add in exception handling to the project?

--   Clue 1: What if someone wants to add a book with an ID for a book that already exists?
-How do we handle this gracefully?

--   Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
-    How can we improve the API by handling errors gracefully and show a helpful message to the client?
+To delete a book, the user must send a DELETE request to the /books/:bookId endpoint

+> DELETE /books/99

+where :bookId is the numeric identifier of the book to be deleted.

+#### Responses

+##### Success

+- 303 - See Other[^1]
+- Location: /books

+  If the book was successfully deleted the client will receive a 303 - See Other response plus a Location header containing the URL to the books collection.

+##### Unknown BookId

+- 404 - Not Found[^2]

+If the bookId is numeric but was not found in the Book repository the client will receive a 404 - Not Found response indicating that no book exists with that id and no action was taken.

+##### Invalid bookId

+- 400 - Bad Request

+- Body
+  > message: "bookId must be numeric"

+If a non-numeric book id was supplied the client will receive a 400 - Bad Request response with a message in the body indicating the problem.

+Footnotes:

+[^1]: A 204 - Done response was rejected as a client would not navigate away from the deleted book's URL.
+[^2]: A 410 - Gone response was rejected as it indicates the id did previously exists which would necessitate tracking deleted book ids and ensuring they are not used again.